deislabs/bindle/docs/bindle-spec.md

 ### Packaging a website.
 Bindle could be used to model a website by storing each HTML page, image, script, and stylesheet a `parcel`, and then creating an `invoice` that listed each parcel.

-As the website changed and evolved, the `invoice` would be versioned (e.g. `v1.0.1`, then `v1.0.2`...).
+As the website changed and evolved, the bindle would be versioned (e.g. `v1.0.1`, then `v1.0.2`...).
 When the website is deployed, the deployment target inspects the `invoice` to see which `parcel`s changed.
 Then it installs just the changed `parcel`s.
 This can drastically cut down the amount of data that must be moved around with each website deployment

 ### Packaging Programming Language Dependencies